-What’s Proposed in the Draft Bylaw
+What’s Included in the Bylaw

 All businesses operating within the City of Victoria.

 What types of checkout bags are permitted under the Bylaw?